 Do you remember your grandma always saving the turkey carcass after Thanksgiving, placing it in hot water with some veggies, and making some sort of soup with in the days following Thanksgiving?
 Or maybe after your family ate a whole chicken, your mom saved the chicken carcass and make chicken noodle soup with it.

 This is bone broth.
-Bone broth can be made with the bones from any animal.
-Our family tends to make bone from beef bones, primarily because that’s what we typically have in the freezer.
+It can be made with the bones from any animal.
+Our family tends to make broth from beef bones, primarily because that’s what we typically have in the freezer.

 We don’t let any part of that cow go to waste!
 When we order our grass-fed cow from the farmer, we ask for it all—meat, bones, organ meat, and fat.
 The farmer I order from thinks I’m a little nuts, but after ordering from him for a few years now I think he has accepted my crazy ways because my cash is still green. 🙂